sophiel89/udacity_data_scientist/project1/README.md

 ## Installation <a name="installation"></a>

-I used Anaconda Navigator 2.5.1 for this project.
-It included Python 3.11.5.
+Anaconda Navigator 2.5.1 (including python 3.11.5)
+Additional libraries: geopandas

 ## Project Motivation<a name="motivation"></a>